 Today I am sharing Sydney itinerary for 5 days as you guys requested it a lot.
 This straight to the point guide will help you make the most of your time in Sydney.

-I am a local citizen of this picturesque harbour city and I know my secret spots but I also understand what visitors want to see.
+I am a local citizen of this picturesque harbor city and I know my secret spots but I also understand what visitors want to see.
 If you want to know how to best plan your 5 days in Sydney, you are in the right place!

 So I have divided 5 days between 5 different and interesting places in Sydney.
 Let me explain.
 The first day- I recommend exploring the centre of Sydney, then the second day east, third day west, the fourth day is south and fifth the north!
-Bonus – Blue mountains!
+Bonus – The Blue mountains!

 Day 1: Exciting and happening Sydney Centre